 Linux Dynamic Linker Hijacking in Action

 Dynamic linker hijacking is often utilised by Linux malware to install rootkits on the target system.
 One popular open source rootkit is libprocesshider.so.
 As the name suggests, libprocesshider is used to hide processes from Linux performance monitoring tools, such as top, ps, lsof and so on.
-It achieves this by hooking syscalls used for enumerating the /proc/<PID> directories and preventing them from doing so (more info here).
+It achieves this by hooking syscalls used for enumerating the /proc/<PID> directories and preventing them from doing so (more info on hiding linux processes for fun).
 Naturally, this is desirable for virtually all categories of malware, as malicious processes may be able to execute unimpeded if they are undetectable by the bundled monitoring tools.

 In order to hook the appropriate syscall, the library needs to be loaded first… In steps the dynamic linker’s LD Preload feature!